-New readers of Francis Ponge are advised to go first either to Selected Poems or The Nature of Things, both of which are in print and readily available.
-I say this even though they are two of the four* Ponge books in English I am aware of that I don’t own.
-The Nature of Things is Lee Fahnestock’s translation of Le Parti Pris des Choses, first published in 1942 and a landmark of 20th century prose poetry.
+Readers of English new to Francis Ponge might want to start with Selected Poems , The Nature of Things, or Partisan of Things, all of which are in print and readily available (Partisan of Things is newest).
+I don’t own any of them* but that is only because the works they contain are included in other books (to be listed below).
+The Nature of Things and Partisan of Things are translations of Le Parti Pris des Choses, first published in 1942 and a landmark of 20th century prose poetry.
 The poems in this book have been translated and published more widely than those in Ponge’s other books.
 They are all included, for example, in Beth Archer’s translations, collected as The Voice of Things.
 Many of the poems from this seminal book appear throughout the other Ponge books in English translation, in anthologies and online.
 For the complete table of contents go to the “search inside” feature at Amazon.
+It is unlikely anyone would want to compare so many translations; better to simply learn French.

 Other readers of Ponge in English translation may want to explore further and may be wondering about the features of the books out there.
 This article is for those readers.